nazmulb/docker/README.md

 <img alt="Running docker run a second time using the same image" src="https://raw.githubusercontent.com/nazmulb/docker/master/images/docker-run-second-time.png" width="650px" />

-#### Working with our  rst container:
+#### Working with our first container:

 We are now logged into a new container, with the catchy ID of `b58f7bfafdbf`, as the `root` user.
-This is a fully  edged Ubuntu host, and we can do anything we like in it.
+This is a fully fledged Ubuntu host, and we can do anything we like in it.
 Let’s explore it a bit, starting with asking for its hostname.

 ```js
 root@b58f7bfafdbf:/# hostname